edabier/ProCom/README.md

 scikit-learn
 ```

-To install all the packages, do pip3 install -r requirements.txt.
+To install all the packages, do `pip3 install -r requirements.txt`.

 ### Running the code